 I didn’t shut down this blog.
 But I thought about it.

 There is a fine line between confidence and arrogance and the line can be even thinner for women.
 I remember a time when I couldn’t have been described as either — I was a bottle thrown against rocks, breaking into pieces and washing out to sea.
-Many years of wonderful people and crazy experiences have polished my jagged, sharp edges buffing me into a piece of barely recognizable sea glass.
+Many years of wonderful people and outrageous experiences have polished my jagged, sharp edges buffing me into a piece of barely recognizable sea glass.
 Despite my own doubts, they have lifted me up and reminded me that I can make a difference in the world, if I only have the courage to show up and the humility to acknowledge that I can’t do anything alone.
 It is the smoothed shard that shows up now in conference rooms, sitting tall and speaking loudly, certain that together we will find a path to success.
 Others don’t see the broken pieces or the years of tumbling.
 They don’t see the girl who is still inside me.

 I’ve been spending a lot of time thinking about this girl I know.
 She’s an executive who’s had her share of misfires and mistakes, but still finds a way to smile, pull herself up, and find a path forward.
 She’s grateful for her life, both the part she’s made and the part she was gifted through privilege, lucky breaks, and assists.
 She’s cool enough to be invited and pretty enough to attract the boy.
 She works too hard, sleeps too little, and talks more than she listens, but she’s a good person and I like her a lot.
 And she’s still got a lot to learn.